Ashley-J-George/Sudoku-Game/README.md

 # Sudoku-Game
 A sudoku to workout your brain

-Life is like a sudoku, if you don't know why you have choosen that number, at the end it will be a mess, you can erase un sudoku but not in real life
+Life is like a sudoku, if you don't know why you have choosen that number, at the end it will be a mess, you can erase in sudoku but not in real life!

 And for all the coders out there this is a sudoku solver which uses the backtracking algorithm.
 I have used PyGame for the GUI.